wsyip85/CPlusPlus/README.md

 My C++ journey.
 I wanted to learn C++ as a means of mastering CUDA programming - I felt much resources in CUDA are for C++.
 Eventually though, I hope to return to CUDA Fortran.
 This repository contains the exercises I did from Bjarne Stroustrup's marvellous book titled Programming: Principles and Practice using C++ (3rd Edition).
+    If you are reading, please let me know, for encouragement.
+This code is for personal use, but if you want more comments to better understand the code, please let me know, also.